Save Energy This Winter with Paxton Access Control

 Low Power Wireless Security

-If site managers are looking for an energy friendly, secure door handle, PaxLock Pro is the ideal solution.
-It is compatible with Net2 or work as a standalone security device.
+If site managers are looking for energy-friendly, secure door handles, PaxLock Pro is the ideal solution.
+It is compatible with Net2, Paxton10, or works as a standalone security device.

 Chris Hodge said: “PaxLock Pro is a battery-run product and is efficiently designed to consume minimal energy to operate, for which the batteries generally last around two years.